 I love everything fall.
 The colors, pumpkins, hot soups, warm sweaters, etc. It was brought to my attention that there was a sweet but neglected loop near the top of Blewett Pass that had larches and loads of autumn color.
 A scouting trip mid-October 2019 to the Swauk Forest Discovery Loop confirmed the above – beautiful color and larches abound but down trees and overgrown bushes everywhere.
-I loved the idea of holding an event at Swauk in addition to doing trail work and donating money to Discover Your Northwest who will help update the educational signs along the loop.
 The Cle Elum Ranger Station is excited about the potential of The Golden 6 Hour serving as the steward of the Swauk Forest Discovery Loop for future years.
-Join us for the inaugural year on October 10, 2020!
+Join us for the inaugural year on October 9, 2021!

 Results // King & Queen of Loops in the Larches

 Results will be posted on Ultrasignup.
-Participants who run/hike all 6 hours will receive a Territory Run Co. beanie.
+Participants who run/hike all 6 hours will receive a beanie.
 The female and male who complete the most amount of loops in 6 hours will receive a Territory Run Co. hoodie with an original larch design.
-These will be sweet hoodies that will not be available for sale!
-If there is tie for most amount of loops, the runner who crosses the finish-line first will receive the hoodie.
+These ARE sweet hoodies that will not be available for sale!
+If there is a tie for most amount of loops, the runner who crosses the finish-line first will receive the hoodie.

 Course // Aid Station

 The Swauk Forest Discovery Trail is a 2.45 mile loop near the top of Blewett Pass.
 It’s all single-track that winds through a variety of woods, vegetation, and has mountain views.

 Aid Station – BRING ON THE PUMPKIN PIE